Best San Francisco Farmers Markets

 www.cuesa.org

-Hours: Saturdays from 8 a.m.to 2 p.m., Tuesdays/Thursdays 10 a.m. to 2 p.m.
+Hours: Saturdays from 8 a.m. to 2 p.m., Tuesdays/Thursdays from 10 a.m. to 2 p.m.

 Due to its prime location and access to public transportation, Ferry Plaza Farmers’ Market is the most visited in the Bay Area.
 Managed by CUESA, it’s often considered among the country’s best.
-Moreover, it is well-known for hosting top San Francisco farmers.
+Moreover, it is well known for hosting top San Francisco farmers.
 If that’s not enough, it also attracts many leading chefs who come to purchase the freshest organic produce possible.

 Related: Best SF Seafood Restaurants